TukuToi/tukutoi-shortcodes/README.md

 == Changelog ==

+= 1.17.1 =
+* [Fixed] Crazy typo can break everything without even a notice.
+Inner ShortCodes did not expand anymore.. because of a missing "n" in a variable :)

 = 1.17.0 =
 * [Changed] All Select Options of the GUI now accept a array as callback array($object,'method')